 Associate Professor | Team Head+61 7 3845 3850

 Dr James Roberts leads the Brain Modelling Group at QIMR Berghofer.
 He joined the Institute in 2010 after obtaining his PhD in physics at the University of Sydney.
-His research lies broadly in the field of computational neuroscience, at the intersection of physics, mathematics, neuroscience, and neurology.
+Most of his research lies broadly in the field of computational neuroscience, at the intersection of physics, mathematics, neuroscience, and neurology.
 Dr Roberts employs a multidisciplinary approach that combines computational and analytical methods with clinical electrophysiological and neuroimaging data, to tackle complex problems in neuroscience and brain health.
+Since late 2020, the Brain Modelling Group has branched out into modelling COVID-19 epidemiology.
+The team is modelling how COVID-19 spreads through the population, focusing on the best ways to mitigate potential outbreaks in Queensland.

 2018-current: Team Head, Brain Modelling Group